peter-noerlund/sky25a-levenshtein/docs/info.md

 ## External hardware

-To operate, the device needs a SPI PSRAM PMOD.
-The design is tested with QQSPI PSRAM PMOD from Machdyne, but any memory PMOD will work as long as it supports the zero-latency READ (`0x03`) and WRITE (`0x02`) commands as well as using pin 0 as `SS#`.
-Note, that this makes the SRAM/Flash PMOD from mole99 incompatible.
+To operate, the device needs an SPI PSRAM PMOD.
+The design is tested with the QQSPI PSRAM PMOD from Machdyne, but any memory PMOD will work as long as it supports:

+* WRITE (`0x02`) with no latency
+* READ (`0x03`) with no latency
+* 24-bit addresses
+* Uses pin 0 for `SS#`.

-The spi-ram-emu project for the RP2040 can be used to emulate a SRAM PMOD, but it would need to be modified to use 24-bit addresses to work.
+Note, that this makes the SRAM/Flash PMOD from mole99 incompatible, but the spi-ram-emu project for the RP2040 can be used if it is changed to 24-bit adressing (It can just ignore the eight most significant bits)